MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 ---
-title: "Overview for admins of Office for Mac" ms.author: danbrown
+title: "Overview of Office for Mac (for admins and IT Pros)" ms.author: danbrown
 author: DHB-MSFT
 manager: laurawi